mnemnion/RecursiveDicts.jl/README.md

 methods which act on it, so there should be no performance impact from using it.

 It's possible that the compiler might be free to write more efficient code under some circumstances, although I wouldn't count on it.
+It does let _you_ write more efficient code.
+Since, by construction, the type parameters of a `RecursiveDict` value will be the ones you expect, there's no need to check this.

 The real reason this package exists is because, early in my Julia journey, I drove myself insane trying to write a type signature for a recursively defined `Dict`.
 I learned a lot